Post-Religion Growth Articles

 -

-3 Critical Ways Anger Supports Religious Trauma Recovery
+3 Ways Accessing Anger Can Support Religious Trauma Recovery

 While anger is often demonized or suppressed in high control religions, accessing it in a healthy, balanced way is often a critical component of making progress in your religious trauma recovery.